History of Moldova: Perestroika and Glasnost

-The first democratic elections to the Moldavian SSR's Supreme Soviet were held on February 25, 1990.
-Runoff elections were held in March.
-The Popular Front won a majority of the votes.
-After the elections, Mircea Snegur, a reformed communist, was elected chairman of the Supreme Soviet; in September he became president of the republic.
+The Path of Independence

 The reformist government that took over in May 1990 made many changes that did not please the minorities, including changing the republic's name in June from the Moldavian Soviet Socialist Republic to the Soviet Socialist Republic of Moldova and declaring it sovereign the following month.
 At the same time, Romanian tricolor with the Moldavian coat-of-arms was adopted as the state flag, and Deșteaptă-te române!, the Romanian anthem, became the anthem of the SSRM.
 During that period a Movement for unification of Romania and the Republic of Moldova became active in each country.

-In August 1990, following a refusal of the increasingly nationalist republican government, to grant cultural and territorial autonomy to Gagauzia and Transnistria, two regions populated primarily by ethnic minorities.
+In August 1990, there was a refusal of the increasingly nationalist republican government to grant cultural and territorial autonomy to Gagauzia and Transnistria, two regions populated primarily by ethnic minorities.
 In response, the Gagauz Autonomous Soviet Socialist Republic was declared in the south, in the city of Comrat.
-In September in Tiraspol, the main city on the east bank of the Dniester River, the Pridnestrovian Moldavian Soviet Socialist Republic (commonly called the "Dnestr Republic", later Transnistria) followed suit.
+In September in Tiraspol, the main city on the east bank of the Dniester River, the Pridnestrovian Moldavian Soviet Socialist Republic (commonly called Transnistria) followed suit.
 The parliament of Moldova immediately declared these declarations null and void.

-In mid-October 1990, approximately 30,000 Moldovan nationalist volunteers were sent to Gagauzia and Transnistria, where an outbreak of violence was averted by the intervention of the Soviet 14th Army.
-(The Soviet 14th Army, now the Russian 14th Army, had been headquartered in Chișinău since 1956.)
+By mid-October 1990, Moldovan nationalist volunteers had been mobilized to be sent to Gagauzia (approximately 30,000 volunteers participated there) and Transnistria.
 However, negotiations in Moscow between the Gagauz and Transnistrian leadership, and the government of the Soviet Socialist Republic of Moldova failed.

 In May 1991, the country's official name was changed to the Republic of Moldova (Republica Moldova).
 The name of the Supreme Soviet also was changed, to the Moldovan Parliament.

 During the 1991 Soviet coup d'état attempt in Moscow against Mikhail Gorbachev, commanders of the Soviet Union's Southwestern Theater of Military Operations attempted to impose a state of emergency in Moldova.
 They were overruled by the Moldovan government, which declared its support for Russian president Boris Yeltsin, who led the counter-coup in Moscow.

+Republic of Moldova (1991–present)

+Independent country and Transnistria conflict

 On 27 August 1991, following the coup's collapse, Moldova declared its independence from the Soviet Union.

+Post-Soviet countries have signed a series of treaties and agreements to settle the legacy of the former Soviet Union multilaterally and bilaterally.

 The December elections of Stepan Topal and Igor Smirnov as presidents of Gagauzia and Transnistria respectively, and the official dissolution of the Soviet Union at the end of the year, had further increased tensions in Moldova.